Al3x-Myku/Data/README.md

 Enter data point 5: 11

+Mean: 11.2

+Standard Deviation: 2.48998

 ## Notes

 - The program validates input to ensure it adheres to the requirements for positive integers.
 - This tool is designed for basic data analysis and may not handle extremely large data sets efficiently.
+- GNU Plot is used for generating histograms, and its installation is required.
 - Feel free to modify and adapt the code for more advanced analysis or user interface improvements.

 ## Author